adw1n/TSP/README.md

 We leave the proof as an exercise for the reader.

 12cities_symetric.txt

-optimal found by both dp and all permutations: 1733 MST 2488
+optimal tour found by both dp and all permutations: 1733

+brute force multiple visits 1675

+MST 2848

 Nearest neighbour 2110

 repetitive nearest neighbour 1733 (optimal) but other vertices order than dp or all permutations algorithm

+11cities_symetric.txt (no triangle-inequality)

+brute force 1675

+brute force multiple visits 1366

+dp 1675

+MST 3431

+Nearest neighbour 2285

+repetitive nearest neighbour 2139